mintojoseph/teamcity-setup-minikube/README.md

 ## Setup PostgreSQL

 Setup kubernetes native secrets for PostgreSQL.
 Secrets are base64-encoded and stored securely in etcd.
-While not fully encrypted by default, it helps to keep passwords from source code.
+While not fully encrypted by default, it helps to keep passwords away from the source code.

 Note: A better way would be to use encrypted passwords using Kubernetes or a third-party provider.